lukearp/Azure-IAC-Bicep/Standard-Deployments/PaloAlot-HA-Active_Active/ReadMe.md

 2. Trust Interfaces connected to Palo-Trust Azure Standardard LB with HA ports enabled
 3. Untrust Interfaces connected to Palo-Untrust with only an Outbound Rule associated for Internet NAT
 4. Each Palo appliance will have the following config
-    a.
-Two Virtual Routers named Untrust and Trust
+    * Two Virtual Routers named Untrust and Trust
-    b.
-Two zones named Untrust and Trust
+    * Two zones named Untrust and Trust
-    c.
-Default security policy allowing Trust to reach Untrust
+    * Default security policy allowing Trust to reach Untrust
-    d.
-NAT Rule to allow outbound access to the internet.
+    * NAT Rule to allow outbound access to the internet.

 # What does this module require?